University of London Institute in Paris: Academics

 The institute offers two three-year undergraduate courses: a BA in French Studies, which can be combined with minors in History, Business, or International Relations.
 And a BA in International Politics (taught in English), which can be studied with a minor in French Studies.
 Both courses offered result in a University of London qualification.

-At postgraduate level the institute offers a Master of Arts in International Relations and in Urban History and Culture and a Master of Laws.
-Both Master of Arts courses are taught in collaboration with Queen Mary University of London: the MA in International Relations receives a Queen Mary University of London degree and the MA in Urban History and Culture receives a University of London degree.
+At postgraduate level the institute offers a Master of Arts in Urban History and Culture and a Master of Laws.
+Both postgraduate courses are taught in collaboration with Queen Mary University of London: the MA in Urban History and Culture receives a University of London degree.
 The Master of Laws is taught and awarded by Queen Mary University of London and can be taken either as a single degree lasting 12 months, or as a dual degree, with the Sorbonne, lasting 18 months.

 The institute hosts a large number of academic seminars, workshops and conferences that bring together leading British and French scholars and scientists in a range of academic subjects.
 It is also home to the Paris Centre for Migrant Writing and Expression – a research centre working with academics, students, asylum seekers and refugees in Paris to investigate varied questions of mobility and displacement, translation, multilingualism, and cultural transfer.

 Notable people

 Former directors include Francis Scarfe (1959–78), Harley Granville Barker (1937–39), and Andrew Hussey (2008–14).

-Former students include the artist Françoise Gilot, who was Picasso's partner between 1944 and 1953 and author of the bestselling Life with Picasso, the BBC newsreader Fiona Bruce, and Camilla, Queen consort of the United Kingdom.
+Former students include the artist Françoise Gilot, who was Picasso's partner between 1944 and 1953 and author of the bestselling Life with Picasso, the BBC newsreader Fiona Bruce, and Queen Camilla.